jerinwilson7/jerinwilson7/README.md

 - 👋 Hi, I’m @jerinwilson7
-- 👀 I’m interested in web development
+- 👀 I’m interested in full stack development
-- 🌱 I’m currently learning node js
 - 💞️ I’m looking to collaborate on web development projects
-- 📫 How to reach me jerinwilson7@gmail.com or 8921508991
+- 📫 How to reach me jerinwilson7@gmail.com

 <!---
 jerinwilson7/jerinwilson7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.